HOW TO SET UP A PINT-SIZED PUBLIC ADDRESS SYSTEM

 - Electro-Harmonix Holy Grail Nano reverb pedal

 We go into more detail in Shannon’s book about why we chose these specific pieces of gear, but to sum up: they sound great, they put out a lot of good-quality, clean sound, they give you good flexible control over your sound, and they’re very small.
-We’re not being paid by any of these companies to hawk their gear (yet ); we bought these pieces with our own money after doing a bunch of research, and we’re recommending them because they’ve worked great for us.
+We’re not being paid by any of these companies to hawk their gear; we bought these pieces with our own money when we were first starting out in house concerts, after doing a bunch of research, and we’re recommending them because they worked great for us.

 This is how things look from the top.
 Super simple.
 Shannon plays a keyboard and sings, and we have reverb on both the keyboard and the vocal to make things dreamy.
 And as you can see, that’s how we have things plugged in: K / star / V = keyboard / vocal / reverb.
 Note that even though we only have three inputs, we labeled them.
 Trying to remember what’s what in the dark when you’re tight for time is a recipe for turning the wrong knob, aka disaster.